omeka/omeka-s-enduser/docs/modules/collecting.md

 Clicking on the phrase "Terms of Service" will open a new window so that people filling out the form do not lose the information they have entered.

+**Terms of service URL** is an input for a link to an existing external terms of service page.

-**Email address** allows you to set a custom address from which submission emails will be sent.
+**Submission email address** allows you to set a custom address from which submission emails will be sent.
 If left blank, these emails will be sent from the administrator email address in the [Global Settings](../admin/settings.md) for the Omeka S installation.

+**Notification email address** allows you to set a custom address to which notifications of new submissions will be sent.
+If left blank, no notification email will be sent.

 ## Managing Collecting Forms